Ukraine's killer robots sow fear among Russian troops; drone attacks hit multiple targets

 What each outlet emphasizes

-- CNN: emphasizes 'killer robots' sowing fear and the mass-industrialization of drones
+- CNN: emphasizes Ukraine's 'killer robots' sowing fear and the defining toll of drones on Moscow, with video of long-range units.

 Read it at the source